Shopify/themekit/.github/CONTRIBUTING.md

   - run `make serve_docs`
   - update any changes to the API
   - commit changes
+- (Consider waiting a day before performing the next steps, in case a defect is reported and we need to issue a patch release).
 - Update `themekitversion` in docs config `docs/_config.yml` to update the download links, then run `make md5s` to generate the checksums for the new files.
 Add these to the `docs/_config.yml` file as well.